 What is the best treatment for dog dementia?

 There is no single best treatment; the best results come from combining several.
-The core four are the FDA-approved drug selegiline, a cognitive diet (antioxidants and MCTs), daily mental enrichment with a predictable routine, and supportive supplements.
+The core four are the FDA-approved drug selegiline, a cognitive diet (antioxidants and MCTs), daily mental enrichment with a predictable routine, and cognitive-support supplements.
 Your vet helps you build the right mix for your dog.

 How can I help my dog with dementia at home?